-Childhood drowning happens.
-We see it on the news, hear about it from neighbors.
-In fact, drowning is the second leading cause of unintentional, injury-related death in children under 14 years old.
+Sadly enough, childhood drowning happens more than we’d like to admit.
+In fact, statistics show that drowning is the second leading cause of unintentional, injury-related death in children under 14 years old in the United States.

 According to the CDC, childhood drowning has several risk factors:

 - Lack of barriers

 - Location – young children drown most often at home while older children have a higher risk of drowning near natural water sources such as rivers and oceans.

 - Alcohol use